cloudflare/cloudflare-docs/content/ddos-protection/advanced-ddos-systems/concepts.md

 ## Allowlist

-The Advanced TCP Protection allowlist is a list of prefixes that will bypass all configured Advanced TCP Protection rules.
+The Advanced DDoS Protection allowlist is a list of prefixes that will bypass all configured Advanced DDoS Protection rules.

-For example, you could add prefixes used only by partners of your company to the allowlist so that they are exempt from packet inspection and mitigation actions performed by Advanced TCP Protection.
+For example, you could add prefixes used only by partners of your company to the allowlist so that they are exempt from packet inspection and mitigation actions performed by Advanced DDoS Protection.

 {{<render file="_allowlist-ip-spoofing.md">}}

 ## Rule

-A rule configures Advanced TCP Protection for a given [scope](/ddos-protection/advanced-ddos-systems/rule-settings/#scope), according to several [settings](/ddos-protection/advanced-ddos-systems/rule-settings/): execution mode, burst sensitivity, and rate sensitivity.
+A rule configures Advanced DDoS Protection for a given [scope](/ddos-protection/advanced-ddos-systems/rule-settings/#scope), according to several [settings](/ddos-protection/advanced-ddos-systems/rule-settings/): execution mode and sensitivity.

 Each system component (SYN flood protection and out-of-state TCP protection) has its own list of rules, and it should have at least one rule.